oconnor663/keybase_validator/design.md

 add that endpoint.

-That endpoint would get rid of the network round trip penalty for fetching merkle tree nodes, if the validator fetched them in groups.
+That endpoint would get rid of the network round trip penalty for fetching merkle tree nodes.
 However, it's likely that the keybase.io API server will still pay a MySQL/Aurora round trip penalty for each node in assembling the response.
 I haven't measured Keybase's MySQL round trip time, but I expect it to be between 1ms and 10ms.
 (Max: Do you know our median response time?)
 Even if a MySQL fetch takes only 1ms per merkle tree node, we would probably burn up our entire 5ms per-root-node time budget just fetching the interior nodes.

 So while the batch merkle tree fetching endpoint is an important part of reducing overhead in the steady state, it's likely that it won't be fast enough to hit our performance target for boostrapping.
 Instead, Keybase will need to publish large dump files containing all the merkle nodes in the world, and the validator will need to download and process these files as part of bootstrapping.

-More discussion of this design below in its own section.
+## Dump Files

+As noted immediately above, bulk dump files will probably be the most important step in improving bootstrapping performance.
+At a minimum, these will need to supply all the merkle tree interior nodes in the world.
+Dumping the interior nodes en masse will allow MySQL to execute a giant table scan, avoiding the round trip penalties that the Keybase API server pays for tree traversals.

+The dump file might also include root nodes, since I'm not sure a bulk root node fetching endpoint exists now, but alternatively such an endpoint could be added.
+Likewise the dump file could include user keys and sigs, but the existing API endpoints for fetching those in bulk are probably adequate.

+The dump file could be regenerated periodically, say once a week.
+If generation puts an unacceptable load on the production DB, it could instead be generated from a replica.
+Only the most recent dump file needs to be kept around on the server, so storage requirements don't need to grow quadratically over time.
+Alternatively, the server could generate e.g. one dump file per day, including only the interior nodes generated that day, and the client could do a separate fetch for each day.
+(However, I don't think interior nodes record what day they were created on, so executing daily dumps without expensive tree traversals might require a new index on the server side.)

+Ideally neither the database, nor the API server, nor the validator will need to keep the entire world of merkle iterior nodes in memory at any point.
+Formatting the whole thing as e.g. a giant JSON list of strings would make that trickier than it needs to be, because iterating over a JSON list in a streaming fashion is weird.
+A stream of concatenated JSON objects, or MessagePack objects, or something like that would probably be easier to work with.
+But the details aren't super important here.

 ## Properties to Validate